Church website article

 The Solution:

 Take advantage of email software features that allow you to personalise emails.
 Even something as simple as addressing the recipient by their first name can go a long way in capturing attention.
 You can go further by segmenting your email list based on specific characteristics or engagement levels to tailor your message more effectively.
+Upset young businesswoman, freelancer works from home He is sitting at the table at home, there is no Internet, the laptop is broken.
+He spreads his hands angrily.

 Mistake 4: Failing to Test